The Lydian mode has a brighter sound than the traditional major scale. It can give melodies and harmony an open, dreamy, and hopeful vibe.

 Just remember to be strategic with how you add in the raised fourth.
 If you are playing over chords that don’t have this augmented note in the harmony, what you play will clash.

-Here are the major pentatonic CAGED patterns for guitar and where you could add in the Lydian Note for extra flair.
+Here are the major pentatonic CAGED patterns for writing songs on guitar and where you could add in the Lydian Note for extra flair.

 Please refer to my article “The Songwriter’s Guide to the Tasty Pentatonic Scale” for a more in-depth explanation of the Pentatonic Scale.